Be confident about how to paint kitchen cabinets and you can give the room a fresh finish that can make it look new once more.

 What is the right way to paint kitchen cabinets?

-Follow the steps in our guide below and you won’t miss a stage.
+Follow the steps in our guide below and get savvy with tips for painting kitchen cabinets and you won’t miss a stage.

-Bear in mind that, while this is a DIY job which saves on the cost to have kitchen cabinetry repainted, adequate hours must be set aside as taking shortcuts will compromise the results.
+Bear in mind that, while this is a DIY job which saves on the cost to paint kitchen cabinets, adequate hours must be set aside as taking shortcuts will compromise the results.

 Allow time for cleaning and preparation, followed by cleaning again, for the application of any primer and all coats of paint and for these to dry.
 Expect to take around four to seven days in total for a professional finish.